 This scholarship was a lifeline to me as it helped pay for the very last term of my MFA at West Dean College where I specialized in tapestry weaving.
 Without this scholarship I could not have finished my MFA and would not be the tapestry weaver I am today; I would not have exhibited internationally; or been able to tutor and mentor other tapestry weavers.
 Margaret Jones.

 Scholarships are awarded to current ATA Members who wish to pursue study opportunities relating to the art of tapestry: these may be hands-on studio courses or scholarly research focused on woven tapestry.
 Scholarship funds cover tuition costs or course fees to a maximum of $500 USD and are paid directly to the instructor or institution via PayPal.
 Both online and face-to-face study opportunities are eligible.
 A 3-member selection committee reviews applications twice a year in the spring and fall.
-NOTE: for 2021 the application deadlines are April 30 and September 30.
+The application deadlines are March 31 and September 30.

 ATA awarded me a scholarship for the “Desert Horizons” workshop with Joan Baxter.
 This workshop was financially out-of-reach for me and one that I knew would make a difference in my future work.
 The timing was perfect for this opportunity to study with Joan in the landscape of Ghost Ranch of northern New Mexico.
 It allowed me to be in retreat to focus on tapestry, to develop beginning ideas for my future work, and to sample and explore new techniques.
 I came away with new questions to ask myself as I design, gave me the courage to dive into designing, and opened me up to possibilities surrounding my future work.
 Elizabeth J. Buckley